cpetry/node-red-contrib-cistern/README.md

 - Median: Median value of the remaining values is given as output
 - Array: The filtered values are passed on.

+#### Max interquartile range
+Maximum range between 1st quartile and 3rd quartile to be allowed for a valid output.
+In case the range is wider than defined here: No output is passed on.

 ## Node - Cistern
 A node for easy calculation of liters and percentage in a cylindrical cistern.